Acute Mountain Sickness (AMS)

 The symptoms of HACE may progress rapidly from mild to life-threatening within a few hours.
 If you have these symptoms, you should descend to a lower altitude as soon as possible and seek urgent medical advice.

-You may develop other symptoms at high altitude.
+You may develop other symptoms at high altitudes.
 For example, your face, arms or legs may swell up (peripheral oedema).
 This usually lasts a few days and then disappears.
 At altitudes of 5,000m and over, tiny blood blisters can form at the back of your eye (retinal haemorrhages), but you may not notice any symptoms and they only occasionally interfere with your vision.

 Causes of altitude sickness